 - Zang-fu: A Wu Xing cycle of 5 zang organs, 6 fu organs, and their functions

-The functional entities are responsible for performing the five cardinal functions that maintain health within the body.
+As our students learn at acupuncture school, the functional entities are responsible for performing the five cardinal functions that maintain health within the body.
 They are: Actuation, Warming, Defense, Containment, and Transportation.

 If there is an imbalance within the any of the functional entities, they will not be able to perform their cardinal functions, and as result, illness may arise.